preciofishbone/OmniaDocsG2/blocks/search/index.rst

 Settings for Search are set up in Omnia Admin, see: :doc:`Business Profile Settings - Search </admin-settings/business-group-settings/search/index>`

-In Omnia 6.5 you can configure the use of search categories or inherit the ones configured on the Business Profile.
+In Omnia 6.5 and later, you can configure the use of search categories or inherit the ones configured on the Business Profile.
 See the heading "Search Categories" below.

 Settings
 **********